-We are committed to putting the customer first - whether handling policy claims, growing and protecting clients' retirement and investment savings, providing workplace mental health support for employers or helping build strong communities by investing in community projects.
+We are committed to putting the customer first - whether handling policy claims, growing and protecting customers' retirement and investment savings, providing workplace mental health support for employers or helping build strong communities by investing in community projects.

-In 2020 our company in Canada:
+In 2021 our company in Canada:

-- Helped families cope with loss, paying out more than \$5.8 billion in life and health insurance benefits. - Provided income for over 82,000 people who became disabled and could no longer work. - Made over \$980 million of annuity payments, helping Canadians fund their retirement with a secure income stream. - Helped over 27,000 employers provide benefits plans and more than 9,000 employers offer retirement savings plans for their employees.
+- Helped families cope with loss, paying out more than \$6.3 billion in life and health insurance benefits. - Made approximately \$1.8 billion in payments for over 110,000 people who became disabled and could no longer work. - Made \$947 million in annuity payments, helping Canadians fund their retirement with a secure income stream. - Helped over 27,800 employers provide benefits plans and more than 10,500 employers offer retirement savings plans for their employees.